otree-tools/jbef-channels/README.rst

 =====
 Auctions and real effort tasks
 --------
+Internal crossreferences, like example_.

-This code contains four applications to use in oTree Chen et al 2016 see `my-reference-label`_.
+This code contains four applications to use in oTree Chen et al 2016

 References
 --------
-Internal crossreferences, like example_.

 .. _example:

 This is an example crossreference target.